 4.2 Role of wind speed

 Having established that SVM was the most robust model approach, it was used to examine the probability of K. brevis blooms as a function of wind speed components in the north-south direction (negative for northerly wind) and the east-west direction (negative for easterly wind).
-To do so, the wind components were varied 1-2 standard deviations above and below the long-term mean while holding other factors constant.
 Bloom probability was much higher under northerly winds than under southerly winds (Fig. 4a).
 Bloom probability reached a maximum of 38% under northerly wind, while strong southerly wind reduced bloom probability to <20%.
 Northerly winds drive coastal upwelling, thereby transporting K. brevis from the offshore waters to coastal waters.
 Additionally, coastal upwelling delivers inorganic nutrients from the ocean that can help fuel the blooms.
 Strong, compared to weak, westerly winds increased bloom probability by 10%, from a low of 35% to a high of 45% (Fig. 4b).
 Once K. brevis reaches nearshore locations, westerly winds help hold K. brevis blooms against the shore where they can access nutrient sources from land and rivers.

 4.3 Role of river flow and associated nutrients

 The probability of K. brevis outbreaks as a function of discharge from the Suwanee, Hillsborough, Myakka, Peace and Caloosahatchee Rivers, all of which discharge into the Western Florida Shelf, was analyzed using SVM (Figs. 1, 5a-e).
-Discharge was varied by 1-2 standard deviations around the mean for each river.
 For the Caloosahatchee River across all discharge levels, the probability of K. brevis blooms was consistently high (39-42%) and increased linearly as river discharge increased.
 The Caloosahatchee River had the highest discharge of the rivers examined, and it transported the highest amount of nutrients.
 The slope in bloom probability with change in discharge was highest with the Hillsborough River, with low discharge yielding a 10% probability in blooms, increasing to 50% with high discharge.
 Increases in discharge from the Peace and Suwanee Rivers also increased bloom probability substantially, from 23-42% and 17-41% respectively, across the range of typical flows.
 Changes in discharge from the Myakka River yielded probabilities that changed from 27-39%.
 In addition, the shape of the relationship varied among the rivers.
 For the Peace and Myakka Rivers, the K. brevis blooms and discharge are tightly coupled only at low discharge rates.
 For the Suwanee and Hillsborough river, K. brevis probability as a function of the riverine discharge resembles a sigmoidal distribution.
 High discharge rates likely provide nutrient amounts that exceed the nutrient demand of K. brevis and thus further increases have little effect.

 The composition of the nutrients discharged by the different rivers also varied.
 The probability of blooms for each river was calculated as a function of their TN and TP loads, and these increases had varied effects (Fig. 5 f-m).
 With increasing TN, the largest increases in bloom probability were found for the Hillsborough and Peace Rivers, whereas for the Myakka River, no significant increase in probability was seen as TN increased, and probability decreased in the Caloosahatchee River.
 For TP, however, increases in probability were seen for the Hillsborough and Caloosahatchee Rivers, but a parabolic relationship was noted for the Myakka and Peace Rivers.
 As nutrient loads increase, it is possible that K. brevis may be either outcompeted by a different species or and/or become limited by a different growth factor.